 Current Action Teams are:

-Immigration Action Team: This new Action Team that has been formed to address the needs of immigrants in our city, especially in the wake of the national election.
-Among its early activities: hosting a meeting on responding to hate crimes in our area, and cosponsoring an know-you-rights immigration workshop with JINA Immigration Legal Services.
-Contact Sharron Williams at firstname.lastname@example.org.
+Immigration Action Team: This Action Team (AT) addresses the needs of immigrants in our city.
+Among its past activities: hosting a meeting on responding to hate crimes in our area, and cosponsoring an know-you-rights immigration workshop with JINA Immigration Legal Services.
+This AT at currently inactive but if you would like to restart it as its chair, please contact RPA Operations Manager, Jon Gilgoff, at email@example.com.

 Schools Action Team: This Action Team works to strengthen and improve neighborhood public schools in Richmond.
 Contact Peter Chau at firstname.lastname@example.org or Michael Beer at email@example.com.

 Housing Action Team: Ensuring that Richmond has quality and affordable housing is a key priority for the RPA.
 This team not only will be making sure that Measure L is successfully implemented, but it also is developing creative proposals for creating new low income/ affordable housing stock in the city.
-Contact Michael Gliksohn at email@example.com.
+Contact Nancy Combs at firstname.lastname@example.org or Michael Gliksohn at email@example.com.

 Arts and Culture Action Team: Music, poetry, and art help nourish our community.
-This team pans events, organizes parties, and adds a creative element to our advocacy and political work.
-Contact Tarnel Abbot at firstname.lastname@example.org.
+This team has planned events, organizes parties, and adds a creative element to our advocacy and political work.
+This AT at currently inactive but if you would like to restart it as its chair, please contact RPA Operations Manager, Jon Gilgoff, at firstname.lastname@example.org.

 Outreach Action Team: This new team supports activists and groups around the country establish progressive advocacy and political organizations in their communities.
 Contact Juan Reardon at email@example.com.

 RPA Steering Committee

 The RPA Steering Committee plans actions, collaborations, and statements on behalf of the RPA, focusing largely on big issues such as affordable housing, minimum wage and how we can work with the city council and other groups in the city to bring about positive change.
 Our positions on these issues are made public on this website, and in the RPA newsletter.